divyanair10/Orion-finance-transformation/00_orion_blueprint/orion_blueprint.md

 - **Phase 2, Standardise & Digitise (2025)** → FP&A modernisation, pricing analytics, customer profitability
 - **Phase 3, Decision Support (2025–2026)** → treasury, capital allocation, M&A
 - **Phase 4, Strategise (2026–2027)** → equity story, investor narrative, capital strategy

-Every project you build should be traceable back to this mandate.
-It's not twelve disconnected exercises — it's one programme unfolding in sequence, and your role evolves as it does.

 ---